sagemath/trac_to_gh/Issue 5340.md

 # Issue 5340: NTL "context"s can be restored at the wrong time, leading to randomly-wrong answers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5340

 Original creator: cwitty